Elbar/Elbar/README.md

 ![](https://media.giphy.com/media/L8K62iTDkzGX6/giphy.gif)

 Hi.
 I'm Elbar.
-I'm experienced Android Software Engineer with more than 6 years of experience, skilled in building native mobile applications with Java, Kotlin.
-Quick learner, great team player, and result-driven.
-I always try to follow best practices and use latest technologies to build high-quality solutions.
-Interested in Data Science/ML and Finance.
+I'm experienced Software Engineer with more than 7 years of experience, skilled in building native mobile applications using Java, Kotlin and Swift.

+SUMMARY
+• Experienced and highly disciplined Software Engineer with 7 years of experience in the IT industry.
+• Interested in building complex and challenging systems requiring but not limited to strong analytical, algorithmic and programming skills.
+• Proven track record of building Android apps across diverse domains — crafting solutions for workflow automation, real-time data tracking, and seamless user experiences.
+• Ability to organize teamwork, take responsibilities, good communication skills.

 [![trophy](https://github-profile-trophy.vercel.app/?username=Elbar&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)